Smarter, Faster, Stronger: How Distributed Workforce Analytics Software Improves Business KPIs

 Why are there so many women engaged in the learning & development and human resources?
 These two areas are the cornerstones that make any organization stronger and more competitive because they focus on the most important resource – people.
 To be successful in these roles, you have to be a pro at people skills and you need to possess incredibly high levels of emotional intelligence.

-In 2017 we were inspired by five outstanding talent development professionals, and we want to share their insights about what the future holds for the learning and development field.
+We’re inspired by five outstanding talent development professionals, and we want to share their insights about what the future holds for the learning and development field.
 Each of these women has prevailed through many challenges to become who they are today.
 What made them professionals was their passion for what they were doing, the excellence with which they do it, and their constant desire to learn and help others to grow.

 How companies will deliver L&D in the near future